Month: February 2025

 How can you adjust your planned learning activities to meet the needs of your learners if an unexpected event occurs?

 When it comes to adapting to unexpected events, flexibility is key.
 If students suddenly need to transition to remote learning as seen during the COVID-19 pandemic in 2020, my resource will already be structured with digital accessibility in mind.
 Training students to navigate the resource effectively is also crucial.
 This will be done through a quick guided tutorial in the beginning, thoroughly explaining how to access content and important information, and how to submit assignments remotely.
-I will also provide regular check-ins via zoom to ensure that students remain engaged, have the opportunity to ask questions, and feel supported.
+I will also provide regular check-ins via Zoom to ensure that students remain engaged, have the opportunity to ask questions, and feel supported.

 Comments: